 netsh advfirewall firewall add rule name=”Example Communication Port 80″ dir=out action=allow protocol=TCP localport=80

 Disable or Enable Windows Program:

-As we know, windows firewall can be used to Block or Enable a windows program.
-A program might reach to the internet or not, depends upon following commands:
+As we know, a windows firewall can be used to Block or Enable a windows program.
+A program might reach the internet or not, depending upon the following commands:

 netsh advfirewall firewall add rule name=”Your Application” dir=in action=allow program=”C:\ProgramExample.exe”

 Note: This is a sample program, you can configure your program by giving the correct directory and correct program name.